 Then, the cognitive behavioral therapist works with you to examine your core beliefs and how truthfully they reflect your reality.
 Together, you work to identify how your core beliefs, whether justified or not, shape your thoughts, behaviors, and feelings.
 If the core beliefs strayed far from your reality, the therapist would help you to remedy them.
 You can see truth for what it is: neither too negative nor too positive.

-Ultimately, the therapy lets you let go of misperceptions, instilling a balanced perspective that life is neither hell nor heaven but somewhere in between, and you can learn skills to improve it.
+Ultimately, therapy allows you to let go of misperceptions, instilling a balanced perspective that life is neither hell nor heaven but somewhere in between.
+You can learn skills to improve this perspective.

 Effective Short-Term Treatment